atolab/cdds/docs/GettingStartedGuide/helloquickworld.rst

 the binaries can not be found in the pre-compiled bin directory, but in the CMake build directory.

+.. _`WaitsetIntro`:

 *******
 Waitset
 *******

-The waitset is an object to which entities (like readers and writers) can be attached.
+The waitset is an object which entities (like readers and writers) can be attached to.
 It supplies a wait function that'll block until the status of one (or multiple) of these entities change.
-There are two status changes that interests us:
+There are two status changes that are of interest for the Hello World example:

 - The writer discovered a reader.
 - The reader received data.